Website Content Contributions

 Discharge and Sediment Transport in the Field part of Quantitative Skills:Activity Collection

 In this quantitative field activity, students collect field data on channel geometry, flow velocity, and bed materials.
-Using these data, they apply flow resistance equations (Manning and the depth slope product) and sediment transport relations (Shields curve) to estimate the bankfull discharge and to determine if the flow is sufficient to mobilize the bed.
-This activity requires students to utilize theoretical and empirical equations derived in class in the context of a field problem.One should allow for 2 hours in the field and assume an additional 2-4 hours of student work outside of class
+Using these data, they apply flow resistance equations and sediment transport relations to estimate the bankfull discharge and to determine if the flow is sufficient to mobilize the bed.

-Physics of the Earth: Surficial Processes part of Cutting Edge:Course Design:Goals Database
+Physics of the Earth: Surficial Processes part of Cutting Edge:Courses:Course Design:Goals Database

 Underground Rivers and Haystack Hills part of Vignettes:Vignette Collection